maxmekiska/arguing_predictors/docs/docs/modify.md

     return consensus
 ```
+The following functions are used to collect all in the prior generated data and summarize them into one DataFrame.
+It also supports the functionality of generating a correlation matrix of the summarized data.
 ```python3
 def set_same_index(to_df: DataFrame, from_df: DataFrame) -> DataFrame:
     '''Helper function to transfer the dates of a date-time indexed dataframe to another.